KeeghanM/chess-training-app/README.md

 ### A Simple API to access over 2 Million Chess Puzzles

 The Chess Training App utilizes this API to fetch chess puzzles.
-This API is also publicly available and provides access to over 2 million chess puzzles, sourced from LiChess (though it is a 3rd party solution not affiliated with LiChess).
+This API is also publicly available and provides access to over 2 million chess puzzles, sourced from LiChess (though it is a 3rd-party solution not affiliated with LiChess).

 If you wish to access the LiChess puzzle collection yourself you can [do so here](https://database.lichess.org/#puzzles)